kpj/Pyt/README.rst

 Usage
 -----
-Take a look at the exmaples directory and put your configuration into "~/.pyt/pyt.conf".
+Take a look at the exmaples directory and put your files into "~/.pyt/".

 Bug Reports
 -----------